 Home | Agenda | Faculty | Hotel | Sponsor/Exhibit | Scholarships | Register

-NACDL's 58th Annual Meeting & Seminar will be held at the Grand Hyatt Hotel in Denver, CO July 22-25, 2015.
+NACDL's 58th Annual Meeting & Seminar, "High Altitude Trial Skills from the Masters of Advocacy"will be held at the Grand Hyatt Hotel in Denver, CO July 22-25, 2015.

 CLE Credits NACDL is an accredited provider of CLE in all states requiring mandatory CLE Training.
 NACDL will apply for at least 12 general credit hours in every state requiring pre-approval.
 Approved hours for each state will be identified at the seminar.
 Some states, IL, GA, NC, NE, PA, TX and UT require additional fees by the attendee in order to receive credit.